 Tips for Making the Most of Google Alerts

-Google Alerts couldn’t be much simpler to set up and use.
+Google Alerts couldn’t be any simpler to set up and use.

 However, beyond the “beginners guide” there are still a few tricks you should know to get as much good information from the online tool as possible.

 - Use quotation marks around multi-word search terms and limit your alert if you want your results to include only that exact phrase.
 You can also use other common search symbols to refine your search.
 For example, put the “+” operator in front of a particular word to receive Google alerts with that word included in the results.

 - If you use an RSS feed, you can have your alerts sent there instead of to your email.
 This also prevents your email inbox from getting clogged up.

 - Use Google Inbox to batch your alerts to prevent email clutter.
 Access your inbox by going to https://inbox.google.com/.
 Each of your alerts will show up under a single expandable header.
 Click on the header to see details about the individual pages that contain your search term.

 Google Alerts is one of the easiest tools that marketers or social media managers can use.
 And because it’s so important to be aware of what people are saying about your business online, there’s no good reason not to use Google Alerts.